 It’s really common for an organisation’s breach to start with a scam, and to end with a person or other organisation being scammed.

 Scammers are actively targeting community members via the phone, text messaging, email and even social media messaging.
 If scams come through as emails (phishing) or SMS messaging and social media, we typically see criminals share links to websites designed to harvest more personal and financial information or distribute malware.
 The number of websites set up to support email and SMS scam activities each month globally is also skyrocketing.
-In the last quarter of 2020, more than 630,000 phishing websites were detected in operation globally to support such criminal endeavours.6
+In the last quarter of 2024, more than 989,000 phishing websites were detected in operation globally to support such criminal endeavours.1

 IDCARE supports thousands of scam victims every year.
 It’s common for them to feel very embarrassed about what’s happened and worthless.
 That’s the stigma.
 But we know that one of the key reasons scammers are successful is because their deception is plausible.
 Scammers knowing a little bit about a person, such as from information gleaned from data breaches, can make their deception very convincing!
 Just knowing someone’s name, a password, or even who they bank with and their account number, can be the difference between belief (and scam compliance) and disbelief (or scam avoidance).

-IDCARE has had some people say the phone call received must have been because of the breach I was just notified about.
+IDCARE has had some people say that a scam phone call or message they received must be because of the data breach they were notified about.
 But the weight of numbers and the volume of criminal activity each day also suggests that it could quite genuinely be a coincidence.
 Unless a breach involved quite specific information that the scammer could only have gotten from the breach, you will be hard pressed to prove the connection.
 We do see some breaches involving email accounts that proliferate scam messages to contacts and other email addresses found on the breached email account.
 The connection between the breach and the scam is a lot more concrete in these examples!

 People are contacted by scammers because the scammers need something from them.
 So if a data breach didn’t result in a criminal harvesting all the details they need, scamming will likely present as a continued risk.
 If not by the criminal responsible for the breach, then others willing to give it a go.